perezd/protopoet/README.md

   .addImports(ImportSpec.of("some/file.proto"));
 ```

-Note that ProtoPoet does **nothing** with the path string you provide it, just renders it.
+> NOTE: that ProtoPoet does **nothing** with the path string you provide it, just renders it.
 It is up to you to ensure its accessible at compile time etc.

 ## Using Oneofs and Maps with Message